Santa Clara Law Review

 Santa Clara University School of Law and its Santa Clara Law Review are providing a national forum for the discussion of leadership in the legal profession during these times of great struggle, change and volatility.
 These unprecedented times require effective and ethical leadership.
 The Symposium will bring together some leading experts on leadership by lawyers spanning relevant areas such as national health, politics and government, crisis management, law practice, and legal education.

-The Honorable Leon Panetta, former U.S. Congressman, U.S. Representative for 20th District of California, Secretary of Defense and Director of the Central Intelligence Agency will deliver a keynote address on lawyer leadership in public life.
+The Honorable Leon Panetta, former U.S. Congressman from California, Secretary of Defense and Director of the Central Intelligence Agency will deliver a keynote address on lawyer leadership in public life.

 The 2021 Symposium will feature a series of presentations and panel discussions offered remotely, on Friday, February 26, 2021.
 Symposium attendance will qualify for 7.25 hours of MCLE credit (including 2 hours of ethics credit) and will be offered without charge or fee.